pickerweng/Lifecycle4Android/README.md

 - Print the lifecycle debugging log (Lifecycle4Android has a [PrintLogAction](https://github.com/pickerweng/Lifecycle4Android/blob/master/library/src/main/java/com/meowmau/lifecycle4android/action/PrintLogAction.java) for you)
 - The confirmation for alive status of application component when Activity/Fragment is started.

-Another idea?
+Any idea?
 Please let me know.

 ### How to install it?